The Ultimate Guide to Credit Cards

 What Others Say About the BP Credit Card

-Customer service seems to be at the heart of many complaints about BP's credit cards, though the so-so rewards are also a point of contention for many reviewers.
+Customer service seems to be at the heart of many complaints about BP's credit cards, though the rewards are also a point of contention for many reviewers.
 And the card's high interest rate is definitely a topic of interest in a number of consumer reviews.

 CreditKarma.com